Applicable Federal Rates

 the rates derived from those AFRs) for January 1996 through the most recently

-available month (December 2013).
+available month ([an error occurred while processing this directive]).
 Those Revenue Rulings are in pdf format from the

 Internal Revenue Bulletin, so you'll need the

 If your browser supports forms, you can use the